szabolcstoth/robotframework-basics/docs/03-remote/00-set-up-remote-host.md

     ECDSA key fingerprint is SHA256:x4bTJ6bxYJEp4zMk9sQMYhK8ou8oQrm6aCsKaBnj+2o.
     Are you sure you want to continue connecting (yes/no/[fingerprint])?

-You should see the following promt.
+You should see the following prompt.

     Welcome to OpenSSH Server